juvers/BookShelf/README.md

   - startDate: number (`Date.now()`)
   - finishDate: number (`Date.now()`)

-> For convenience, our friendly backend engineers also return a `book` object on
-> each list item which is the book it's associated to.
-Thanks backend folks!

-> /me wishes we could use GraphQL

 If your "database" gets out of whack, you can purge it via: